linkedtales/scrapedin-linkedin-crawler/README.md

 ### Tips
 The profiles will be stored on the directory configured at `config.json` as individual file per profile.
 If you want to do something else (as saving on a database), just rewrite the `src/saveProfile.js` function.

-### Contribuiting
+### Contributing
-Please feel free to contribute with this project, just always open an issue before submiting a PR.
+Please feel free to contribute with this project, just always open an issue before submitting a PR.

 ### License